agrimsted/agrimsted.github.io/_pages/covid-response.md

 author_profile: true
 ---

-While working at the Johns Hopkins University Applied Physics Laboratory I contributed to the federal COVID-19 response as part of the COVID-19 Operations Team (often 20+ collaborators) from August 2021 to February 2023.
+While working at the Johns Hopkins University Applied Physics Laboratory I contributed to the federal COVID-19 response as part of the large COVID-19 Operations Team from August 2021 to February 2023.
-My role involved developing automated data analytics pipelines that integrated numerous streams of public health data into quality-controlled reports.
+My team and I developed automated data analytics pipelines that integrated numerous streams of public health data into quality-controlled reports.
-These reports were released routinely and publicly disseminated via healthdata.gov.
-Below are sample pages of two reports and links to example final releases from February 2023.
+The U.S. Department of Health and Human Services publicly disseminated these reports via healthdata.gov.
+Below are sample pages of two reports and links to final releases from February 2023.

 ## Community Profile Report